talmobi/tor-request/README.md

 ## Requirements
 A Tor client.

-Either run it yourself locally (recommended) or specify the address for a publically available one.

-Tor is available for a multitude of systems.
+It's highly recommended you run the official client yourself, either locally or otherwise.
+Tor is available for most systems often just a quick one-line install away.

 On **Debian**/**Ubuntu** you can install and run a relatively up to date Tor with.